LeSean McCoy: Personal life

 McCoy's brother, LeRon McCoy, is a former wide receiver who played for the Arizona Cardinals.
 McCoy has one son, and one daughter.

 McCoy has been a resident of the Marlton section of Evesham Township, New Jersey.
 Following his trade from the Eagles to the Bills, reports surfaced that McCoy was initially unwilling to leave Philadelphia for Buffalo, but gradually came to love his new city and its fans.
 He wrote a letter of appreciation to Bills fans on The Players' Tribune after witnessing their unwavering support, especially after the Bills ended a 17-year playoff drought.

 In May 2013, McCoy was sued for his alleged actions towards a woman using the alias "Mary Roe" aboard a party bus on the New Jersey Turnpike.
 Roe testified that McCoy humiliated her and 15 other women by spraying them with a beverage before ejecting Roe from the vehicle.
 McCoy's attorney Andrew Smith Esq. responded, "There are no criminal charges pending and no probable cause was ever found," stating that the accuser was simply attempting to collect money from McCoy.
 Roe sued for over $50,000 in damages for assault and battery, intentional infliction of emotional distress, false imprisonment and negligence.

-In September 2014, McCoy received criticism for leaving a $0.20 tip at the PYT burger restaurant in Philadelphia.
-McCoy claimed the low tip was due to "bad service."
-The owner responded on September 9, 2014, saying that McCoy had been "verbally abusive" and made "derogatory comments about women."

 In 2017, McCoy opined that Colin Kaepernick, known for starting the 2016 U.S. national anthem protests, "was not worth the distraction" when asked why the latter was not on an NFL roster that year.
-However, in light of President Donald Trump's comments that NFL players who kneel during the anthem "should be fired", McCoy took part in the protests, even continuing to stretch during the anthem before a September 24 game against the Denver Broncos.
+However, in light of President Donald Trump's comments that NFL players who kneel during the anthem "should be fired", McCoy took part in the protests by continuing to stretch during the anthem before a September 24 game.
 McCoy defended the participation of his teammates and himself in the protests, saying that while the national anthem and flag "meant a lot" to himself and his teammates, he could not "stand and support something when the leader of this country is acting like a jerk."
 The Bills as a whole had met together before the game to discuss how they would respond to President Trump's statement.